dqops/dqo/docs/checks/table/volume/row-count-change-1-day.md

 # row count change 1 day data quality checks

-A table-level check that ensures that the row count changed by a fixed rate since the last readout from yesterday.
+This check compares the current table volume (the row count) to the row count from the previous day.
+ It raises a data quality issue when the change in row count (increase or decrease) since yesterday exceeds a maximum accepted percentage of change.

 ___